Health and Social Data Integration

 SSRIN response

-This project component develops governance and technical data linkage models for integrating electronic health records from the National Centre for Healthy Aging with social science administrative data, and for expanding their geographical/jurisdictional scope.
+This project component develops governance and technical data linkage models for integrating hospital electronic health record data from across an entire geographic region serviced by Bayside Health-Peninsula and managed by the National Centre for Healthy Ageing, with social science administrative data.
+The potential for expanding the geographical/ jurisdictional scope of this model will also be explored.

-It will also develop an AI prototype for extracting structured patient information from clinical notes.
+It will also develop an AI prototype for extracting structured patient information from clinical notes held within electronic health record systems.

 • Intended longer-term outcomes